Is the word ‘control’ a good or a bad thing in projects?

 What is ‘project control’?

-The word ‘control’ in the world of projects generates a lot of controversy, but we would say through a lack of appreciation of what it really means and in this post we will explain why.
+The word ‘control’ in the world of projects generates a lot of controversy, but we would say that’s due to a lack of appreciation of what it really means.
+In this post, we will explain why.

 So let’s look at one extreme view: can it ever even exist?

 Some say that you can’t use the word control on projects as projects carry a great deal of uncertainty and it gives the impression of the opposite.
 There are people who share this opinion quite loudly (especially online).

 Let’s look at what it should mean and where it came from:

 The word control is not a bad word.
 It stems from the work of early pioneers of disciplined management (¹) (as far back ago as the 19th century), whose work forms the basis of any current-day development or project management method (including continual improvement activities), which is (often known as PDCA):

 - Check (including other words like measure, gather feedback etc.) and then